Jakealope/new_data_structures/README.md

 # new_data_structures
-Data Structures with Jake Anderson, Alicija Bulota, Nick Draper.
+Data Structures with Jake Anderson, with contributions by Alicija Bulota.